What is hemp and 6 reasons why it's sustainable

-Hemp is deemed a true superpower plant and the use of it today is nowhere near it’s potential.
-Every part of the plant has a use case in textiles, food, building materials, fuel and even hemp plastic making it a zero waste plant.
+Hemp is deemed an actual superpower plant, and its use today is nowhere near its potential.
+However, every part of the plant has a use case in textiles, food, building materials, fuel and even hemp plastic, making it a zero waste plant.

-It is known to humans for 10000 years going from legal to illegal and back and forth.
+It has been known to humans for 10000 years, going from legal to illegal and back and forth.
 We have elaborated on the history of hemp in a short article here.

-When we compare hemp to other materials, we always need to remember that the fiber production is mostly still on the same level as 50 years ago.
-It has never received any financial incentives and research is still behind compared to other fabrics.
+When comparing hemp to other materials, we must remember that fibre production is mostly still on the same level as 50 years ago.
+It has never received any financial incentives, and research is still behind compared to other fabrics.

 What is hemp?

-Because hemp and marijuana have both been labelled as narcotics for a long time, the plant has a bad stigma attached to it.
-When I first heard of hemp, I imagined a group of university students, passing a bong around a circle in a rundown dorm room.
+Because hemp and marijuana have been labelled as narcotics for a long time, the plant has a bad stigma.
+When I first heard of hemp, I imagined a group of university students passing a bong around a circle in a rundown dorm room.
 I couldn’t have been more wrong.

-Hemp is derived from the plant cannabis sativa, same as marijuana.
-Both are strains from the same plant however containing different properties and genes.
-Whilst marijuana can even contain up to 25% THC, which gives the plant its psychoactive use, hemp usually only contains 0.2%-0.5%.
+Hemp is derived from the plant Cannabis Sativa, the same as marijuana.
+Both are strains from the same plant; however, containing different properties and genes.
+Whilst marijuana can even have up to 25% THC, which gives the plant its psychoactive use, hemp usually only contains 0.2%-0.5%.
 Therefore, it’s shockingly non-intoxicating.
-Industrial hemp won’t give you a “high”.
-Like ever.
+Industrial hemp won’t give you a “high” like ever.

-Seeds are mostly used for oil and foods.
+Seeds are mainly used for oil and foods.
 Imagine hemp milk, hemp cooking oil, cosmetics and even fuel and paint.
 The seeds are packed with healthy proteins and healthy fats.

-The leaves and flowers can be used for medicines, animal bedding or compost whilst roots can be used as organic compost and medicine as well.
+The leaves and flowers can be used for medicines, animal bedding or compost, whilst roots can be used as organic compost and medicine.

 Our favourite is the stalk of the plant.
-It’s fibers are used for textiles, insulation for buildings, paper, ropes and plastics.
-We hope that humans ditch cotton and synthetics to switch to breathable and natural fabrics made from hemp.
+Its fibres are used for textiles, insulation for buildings, paper, ropes and plastics.
+We hope humans ditch cotton and synthetics to switch to breathable and natural fabrics made from hemp.

-Now, that we all understand what hemp is and what it can be used for, let’s have a closer look why we believe it can help the planet to reduce carbon footprints and is a more sustainable alternative to any synthetics and conventional cotton.
+Now that we all understand what hemp is and what it can be used for let’s look at why we believe it can help the planet reduce carbon footprints and is a more sustainable alternative to any synthetics and conventional cotton.

 1. Less land usage

-If hemp is planted and grown for fiber, then it’s planted very densely, yielding much more per acre than other crops (Mooleki et al 2006).
-It can provide up to 8 tons of material per acre (up to 2 tons of textile grade fiber, compared to 500 pounds of organic cotton per acre).
-Hemp productivity levels are therefore much greater.
+If hemp is planted and grown for fibre, it’s planted very densely, yielding much more per acre than other crops (Mooleki et al. 2006).
+In addition, it can provide up to 8 tons of material per acre (up to 2 tons of textile grade fibre, compared to 500 pounds of organic cotton per acre).
+Hemp productivity levels are therefore much more significant.

 2. Less pesticides, herbicides and fungicides